jehansontech/GenericGraph/README.md

 The fundamental type of graph is BaseGraph

 ```
+/// create a graph with Strings for node values and Ints for edge values
 let graph1 = BaseGraph<String, Int>()

 let graph2 = BaseGraph<MyNodeValueType, MyEdgeValueType>()

 let graph3 = BaseGraph<Any, Any>()
 ```